-Foster homes are responsible for daily care of the foster dog, including:
+Foster homes are responsible for daily care

+of the foster dog, including:

 - transport to and from a rescue designated veterinarian for basic medical care

 - feeding

-- · exercising
+- exercising

 - socializing

 - brushing and grooming, as needed

-- reinforcing basic obedience commands - · observing and evaluating general behavior and temperament - and, of course, providing love and security to a special Golden at an often difficult time in his or her life.
+- reinforcing basic obedience commands

+- observing and evaluating general behavior and temperament

+- and, of course, providing love and security to a special Golden at an often difficult time in his or her life.

 RAGofAZ foster homes play a major role in facilitating the dog's adoption to a new home.
 As a foster parent, you'll be asked to make recommendations to help select the best adoptive family for your foster Golden (you know him best.)
-Most foster families talk to the prospective adopter regarding the foster dog's temperament, behavior, likes and dislikes.
-They have the prospective family to their home to meet the rescue dog and many of the foster families even transport the rescue dog to their new home.
-You can be as involved in the process as you would like.
+Most foster families talk to the prospective adopter regarding the foster dog'stemperament, behavior, likes and dislikes.